This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 The Serama or Malaysian Serama is the smallest bantam.
 They typically weigh under one pound.

 As you can see, there are so many chicken breeds that are available in a much smaller size.
+They can be the perfect addition to a flock that has space constraints and that is looking to add pets or show chickens.

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.